 Let us assume that a clever Alice sends an encrypted message to Bob.
-What can a bad enemy, called usually Eve (eavesdropper), do?

-■ Eve can read (and try to decrypt) the message.
+Eve can read (and try to decrypt) the message.

 - Eve can read (and try to decrypt) the message. - Eve can try to get the key that was used and then decrypt all messages encrypted with the same key.